Select the specific information you would like to have about the transport of pets in cabin:

 - Doberman Pinscher

-The following breeds are exempt from the above restriction and will be accepted
+The following breeds are exempt from the above restriction and will be accepted for transport:

 - All other Mastiff breeds, not specified above, such as Bull Mastiffs and French Mastiffs (Dogue de Bordeaux)